suneel0101/django-easyrest/README.md

 The `easyrest.auth` methods use this model.

-Create APIKeys for your consumers is very straightforward.
+Creating APIKeys for your consumers is very straightforward.
 For example,

 ```python
 from easyrest.models import APIKey